Digital Connecting Corps

 About the Program

-The DCC, a collaboration between Eastern Michigan University (EMU) Engage@EMU and University of Michigan (UM) Ginsberg Center, seeks to design and implement an intergenerational and sustainable digital support program for older adults living in Washtenaw County.
-Our goal is to utilize the resources of both institutions’ student capital to consistently serve as tech coaches for the older adult community at Washtenaw County older adult Centers.
+The Digital Connecting Corps (DCC) is an Eastern Michigan University (Occupational Therapy and Engage@EMU ) initiative that seeks to implement and maintain an intergenerational and sustainable digital support program for older adults living in Washtenaw County.
+Our goal is to utilize the resources of the EMU’s Occupational Therapy student capital to consistently serve as tech coaches for the older adult community at Washtenaw County older adult and community centers.

 Goals and Outcomes of the Program